EOEPCA/deployment-guide/docs/building-blocks/operations.md

 bash apply-secrets.sh
 ```

+!!! note
-> If IAM is enabled, the client secrets are populated later from Keycloak.
+    If IAM is enabled, the client secrets are populated later from Keycloak.
 The script creates the namespace and empty secret stubs so downstream components can be deployed in any order.

 ### 3. Deployment